 At Vermont State, you’ll gain leading-edge skills for history jobs through internships, co-ops, career coaching, and more.
-Our internship placements are guaranteed to grow your professional network.
+Our internship placements help you grow your professional network.

 The History program has a strong global focus, including study abroad opportunities in several European and Asian countries.
-We offer many ways for you to gain practical skills to ready you for a career in History.
+We offer many ways to gain practical skills to prepare you for a career in History.